Accio/AMIDD/docs/README.md

 Teams are also welcome to bring up their own ideas.
 If there are enough participants, we may adopt these initiatives.

-Each team is expected to deliver a talk of 35 minutes, which is followed by 10 minutes of Q&A.

 ## End-term project